 Almost 40% of Botswana is covered with national parks and wildlife reserves, providing large areas for animals to roam and prosper.
-A country with such diverse and rich wildlife had to develop an important tourism industry.
-Thus, Botswana invested in luxury safaris and resorts, becoming worldwide famous for its fly-in safaris and high-end travel.
+A country with such diverse and rich wildlife had to develop a critical tourism industry.
+Thus, Botswana invested in luxury safaris and resorts, becoming famous worldwide for its fly-in safaris and high-end travel.

 People from all over the world go to Botswana looking for a refined safari holiday.
 The well-known luxury safari packages in Botswana allow tourists to have an adventure in the African wilderness, but with a touch of style and elegance.

 In hindsight, for travelers, Botswana is famous for offering both comfort and style during a truly African adventure.

 Botswana is famously tagged as the gem of Africa, and it’s not because of its natural beauty but because it’s the largest producer of diamonds in the world in terms of value.
 It produces about 18% of the world’s diamond production.

 Debswana, a 50/50 joint venture between the government of Botswana and DeBeers (the south African diamond giant), is the company that mines diamonds in Botswana.
 Debswana explores the Jwaneng Diamond Mine in the south of Botswana, the richest diamond mine in the world.

 Diamonds are vital for Botswana’s economy, accounting for about half the government’s revenue.
 But more importantly, diamonds are financing the future of Botswana, as its revenues enable every child in Botswana to receive a free education until they reach 13 years old.